As an MSF donor, you can feel confident that we will use your money in a responsible, effective, and innovative way.

 What is the highest salary in MSF UK?

-The highest salary in MSF UK is paid to our executive director, Dr Natalie Roberts.
-Natalie is eligible for an annual salary of £96,586 (as of 31 December 2023).
-There are no additional bonuses or performance-related additional payments.
+The highest salary in MSF UK is paid to our Executive Director, Dr Natalie Roberts.
+Natalie's annual salary was £118,626 as of 31 December 2025.
+There were no additional bonuses or performance-related additional payments.

 Please find below copies of our annual accounts and activity reports.
 You can easily download them by right-clicking and choosing 'Save link as ...'.